What Happens After USCIS Home Visit

 - Application Denial: If substantial discrepancies or signs of fraud are discovered during the visit, USCIS might deny your application.
 Consult with an immigration attorney to understand your options.

 USCIS home visits are typically conducted to verify application information, especially when fraud is suspected.
 Maintaining accurate and consistent information throughout your application process makes a favorable outcome more likely.
+In cases of denial, speak with an immigration attorney immediately to understand your legal options.

 How to Respond to a USCIS Home Visit Follow-Up